allandao/Pathfinder/README.md

 # User Guide
-The goal of the project is to implement two different methods of finding the shortest path on a given generated map, accomplished with two different branch programs - TileMap and ArrayMap.
+The goal of this project is to implement two different methods of finding the shortest path on a given generated map, accomplished with two different branch programs - TileMap and ArrayMap.

-## Project Goal
-This is a group project with the goal of developing a Java project from scratch.

 ## Project Description
 ArrayMap and TileMap differences: